deltachat/deltachat-pages/_posts/2023-03-27-third-independent-security-audit.md

 you may be interested in the summary statement from the [recent independent security audit by Cure53](../assets/blog/MER-01-report.pdf):

-    "... a positive impression following the completion of this review, particularly relating to strong SSL/TLS encryption, the mail server, and client library, which have all made excellent progress toward offering a first-rate framework from a security perspective."
+> ... a positive impression following the completion of this review,
+> particularly relating to strong SSL/TLS encryption, the mail server,
+> and client library, which have all made excellent progress
+> toward offering a first-rate framework from a security perspective.

 We also took the opportunity to publish FAQ entries (finally!) about [two security audits in 2019 and 2020](help#was-delta-chat-independently-audited-for-security-vulnerabilities) by [Include Security](https://includesecurity.com), covering in particular the [pure Rust PGP implementation](https://crates.io/crates/pgp),